fticr-sms/Metabolomics_DataAnalysis_NEMeSIS/README.md

 - Add customization of fonts in figures.
 - Grant possiblity of extracting more dataframes.
 - (Long term) provide graphical user interface as notebook alternative.

+# Graphical Interface Version Patch Notes

+#### Version Alpha.0 (In Development)

+### Open the Graphical Interface

+- Open Visual Studio Code or other equivalent editor.
+- Open Folder where these files are located.
+- Open and Run "InterfaceProtoype_MetSta.py".

+### Extra Packages to be installed to run the graphical interface (requires at least the versions indicated)

+- panel >= 1.3.4
+- param >= 2.0.1
+- holoviews >= 1.18.1
+- plotly >= 5.18.0